 Anyone could apply for enhanced protection, regardless of the value of their funds, until 5 April 2009.
 It has the effect of eliminating any lifetime allowance charge, so effectively a member could take an unlimited amount from their pension arrangements after April 2006.

-Providing enhanced protection isn’t lost or revoked, there will be no test against the LTA and therefore no lifetime allowance charge payable.
+Providing enhanced protection isn’t lost or revoked, there will be no LTA excess and therefore no lifetime allowance charge payable.
+However, the provider must still carry out an LTA test

 It was possible to make contributions and have benefit accrual up until 5 April 2006.